Xjph/SFVNetcodeFix/README.md

 About one game in ten, due to some sort of problem with the way the mod gets data from the underlying code, it can't tell what the ping is and has to turn itself off.
 There is nothing I can do about this.
-Altimor wrote that part of the code and it will be difficult for me to fix it.
+Altimor wrote that part of the code and it will be difficult for me to fix it, although there's hope.

 ## Hey!
 My game crashes at startup!
 (I... blew it.)
 This shouldn't happen, but if it does, go to: